dharness/find-words/README.md

 #### Memoization

 We can memoize the search function so that we don't try to find the same combination twice.
 This is useful if we expect the input to have duplicate letters.

+### The Dictionary File

+`/data/dictionary.txt` is a file I constrcucted for a different project - substitute any dictionary file you like.

+It is a combination of the unix words file, online dictionary files, and the apple system dictionary.
+Uncommon, overly-scientific, and most short words were removed.